lidofinance/scripts/README.md

 ```shell
 poetry run brownie test tests/acceptance/test_accounting_oracle.py -s
 ```
+You can use the following shortcuts:
+- `make test` run all tests on Hardhat node
+- `make test-1/2` run first half of tests
+- `make test-2/2` run second half of tests
+- `make test-1/3` run first third of tests
+- `make test-2/3` run second third of tests
+- `make test-3/3` run third third of tests
 If your container has been stopped (for example, by a system reboot), start it:
 ```shell
 docker start scripts